 It’s fun to attend the same classes as your spouse and friends of other genders.
 At Covenant, we offer many classes that are open to men and women of various ages and stages.
 From Sunday mornings to weekday classes to Wednesday nights, we have a class and a time slot that works for just about everybody’s busy schedule.
-What’s more important, our classes provide activities and lessons that you can apply to your life and that place you in settings where you can meet others who want to grow closer to God.
+More importantly, our classes provide activities and lessons that you can apply to your life and that place you in settings where you can meet others who want to grow closer to God.

 - Developing Healthy Relationships